Command line interface

 hdl/some/project

-allow to append extra Sphinx extensions, beyond the
+The option extensions allow appending extra Sphinx extensions, beyond the

 automatically imported from the sourced documentations.